|Manufacturer||Panacea Biotech, India|

 |90 Tablet/s||US$ 0.93||US$ 84.0014%US$ 97.50|

-Tacrolimus also sold under the trade name Prograf, Pangraf, Protopic, Tacromus, or Talimus among several other brands is an immunosuppressive drug meaning it suppresses your body’s immune power.
-The immune system helps your body to guard against invading foreign bodies which can cause infections and illnesses, thereby preventing common or dangerous diseases.
-The same immune system can be a disadvantage during an organ transplant as it will treat the organ to be implanted as a foreign body and your body will reject it (organ) completely from integrating.
+Pangraf 0.5 mg is an immunosuppressive drug that suppresses your body’s immune power.
+The immune system helps your body guard against invading foreign bodies, which can cause infections and illnesses, thereby preventing common or dangerous diseases.
+The same immune system can be a disadvantage during an organ transplant as it will treat the organ implanted as a foreign body.
+Your body will reject it (organ) completely from integrating.

-Tacrolimus is used along with other medications to stop your body from rejecting a transplanted heart, liver, or kidney.
+Pangraf contains Tacrolimus as the main active salt, which is used along with other medications to stop your body from rejecting a transplanted heart, liver, or kidney.
 This medication may also be given for conditions other than that mentioned here.

-You must take tacrolimus medication exactly as prescribed by your doctor.
-Don’t alter the prescribed dosage in any way unless or otherwise directed by your doctor who may occasionally change your dosage.
+You must take Pangraf medication exactly as prescribed by your doctor.
+Don’t alter the prescribed dosage unless directed by your doctor, who may occasionally change your dosage.

-You may receive a tacrolimus injection initially after your transplant.
-Tacrolimus injection is given until you are prepared to take the oral pill form of it.
-Tacrolimus capsule is usually taken every 12 hours or basically twice each day.
-Instill a habit of taking the medicine at the same point of time each day.
+You may receive a Tacrolimus injection initially after your transplant.
+Tacrolimus injection is given until you are prepared to take the oral pill form.
+The tacrolimus capsule is usually taken every 12 hours or twice each day.
+Instil a habit of taking medicine at the same point of time each day.

 Always store Tacrolimus medication in a cool and dry place.
 Ensure that children or pets don’t have access to it or any other medications.

-Dosing of tacrolimus depends on various factors and your doctor may fix an appropriate dose for you after thorough examination and tests.
-Seriousness of condition, age, sex and a host of other factors are taken into consideration while deciding the dosage of tacrolimus.
+The dosing of Tacrolimus depends on various factors, and your doctor may fix an appropriate dose for you after a thorough examination and tests.
+The seriousness of the condition, age, sex and a host of other factors are considered when deciding the dosage of Tacrolimus.
 Strictly stick to the prescribed dosage for the best results.